hellstorm-software/Kult-Rising/readme.md

 - began combining core character controller with fps character controller
     - added shooting functionality
     - added aiming functionality
+- added ability to switch from fps view back into ship view

 Fixes<br>
 - <i>fixed a bug that caused mouse inputs to break when switching back to base controller</i>